jguzauckas/java-1-3-expressions-assignment-statements/README.md

-# AP Computer Science A - Chapter 1 Section 3
+# AP Computer Science A - Unit 1 Section 3

 # Expressions and Assignment Statements